- GDP (PPP):

 - FDI Inflow:

-Slovenia’s economic freedom score is 61.7, making its economy the 76th freest in the 2013 Index.
-Its score has decreased by 1.2 points since last year, with declines in half of the 10 economic freedoms, including substantial drops in scores for government spending and freedom from corruption.
-Slovenia is ranked 34th out of 43 countries in the Europe region, and its overall score is still above the world average.
+Slovenia’s economic freedom score is 68.3, making its economy the 48th freest in the 2021 Index.
+Its overall score has increased by 0.5 point, primarily because of an improvement in judicial effectiveness.
+Slovenia is ranked 28th among 45 countries in the Europe region, and its overall score is below the regional average but above the world average.

-The top income tax rate is 41 percent, but the corporate tax rate has fallen to 18 percent.
-Other taxes include a value-added tax (VAT) and a property transfer tax.
-The overall tax burden equals 37.9 percent of total domestic income.
-Government spending has risen to 50.9 percent of GDP.
-The budget deficit remains over 5 percent of GDP, and public debt is now over 45 percent of GDP.
-Concerns about Slovenia’s debt load are rising.
+The top individual income tax rate is 50 percent, and the top corporate tax rate is 19 percent.
+Other taxes include value-added and property transfer taxes.
+The overall tax burden equals 36.4 percent of total domestic income.
+Government spending has amounted to 43.8 percent of total output (GDP) over the past three years, and budget surpluses have averaged 0.4 percent of GDP.
+Public debt is equivalent to 66.8 percent of GDP.